-Reiki, also known as "Laying of Hands" is an ancient holistic healing technique believed to have originated in Tibet & India more than 4,000 years ago.
+Reiki, also known as "Laying of Hands" is an ancient holistic healing technique believed to have originated in Tibet & India thousands of years ago.
 By using Life-force energy (Prana, Chi, Ki), to assist in stress reduction while balancing the subtle energies in our bodies.
 It is never considered to be a "cure", but will assist in conjunction with medical treatment and alternative therapy.
 It is holistic, affecting the whole person - body, mind & spirit - to encourage deep relaxation, well-being and helping the body with its own

 Liora Berger, BSc Hons,1 Marianne Tavares, MSc,2 and Brian Berger, MBChB, CCFP, FCFP3